-Of course, with a higher risk of Covid-related complications, some seniors are still quite concerned about their health and “going back to normal life”.
+Of course, with a higher risk of Covid-19 related complications, some seniors are still quite concerned about their health and “going back to normal life”.
 Instead of thinking of it as ”going back”, we should all consider it as “moving into the new normal”.

-Here are some strategies to stay healthy during the Covid-19 reopening that seniors and caregivers should bear in mind:
+Strategies to stay healthy during the Covid-19 reopening that seniors and caregivers should bear in mind

 Continue to use drive-thru, takeout, and online services as much as possible.
 These services often provide important goods (such as medications or groceries) and yet you may not be able to ‘risk assess’ all the people with whom you come into contact.
+If you prefer to shop in person, do so during off hours, when the store is less populated.
 It’s all about continuing to reduce the risk as often as possible.